 - (a) Water level changes may occur, which would cause an ice sheet to move as well unless it is frozen to a structure.
-For sites where the water level may rise and fall (e.g. at a tidal estuary), water level changes will exert vertical forces on a structure frozen into the ice that act upwards and downwards respectively.
-For the lower Thames River, water level rises predominantly occur during breakup, due to increased river flow resulting from snowmelt and rainfalls.
-As a result, this report is focused on vertical forces that act upwards (termed uplift forces). - (b) During an ice run, ice may "pack in" underneath a structure such as the deck of a dock.
+For sites where the water level may rise and fall, water level changes will exert vertical forces that act upwards and downwards respectively.
+For the lower Thames River, water level rises predominantly occur during breakup, due to increased river flow from snowmelt and rainfalls, although variable lake level conditions could also cause drops in water levels.
+Uplift forces (resulting from water level increases) are more likely to be of concern for a dock as they act to lift the dock off its supports, or to pull the dock supports (e.g., piles) out of their foundation; but both loading directions must be checked. - (b) During an ice run, ice may "pack in" underneath a structure such as the deck of a dock.